 What is the Challenge?

-Project Green Challenge 2013 is a global call to action for high school and college students to transition from conventional to conscious living.
-It successfully engages youth by uniting them in a commitment to sustain a healthy and just planet.
-Comprised of 30 challenges in 30 days throughout the month of October, PGC presents participants with daily themes (body, food, labeling, paper, fair trade, energy…) and up to four challenge opportunities at varying levels of engagement.
-Participants are awarded points based on challenge completion and the top 20 daily submissions receive prizes.
-Students from all over the world are joining the Challenge.
-Powerful, dynamic, passionate young leaders are stepping up to "be the change" worldwide challenging themselves to sustaining their own lives, school campuses, and local communities!
-Join Us!
+Project Green Challenge 2015 is a global call to action for college and high school students to transition from conventional to conscious living.
+PGC engages youth by uniting them in a commitment to cultivate a healthy and just planet and is comprised of 30 sustainability-themed challenges in 30 days throughout the month of October.
+Each challenge delves into a different theme (body, food, labeling, paper, fair trade, energy, etc.) and offers up to four challenge opportunities at varying levels of engagement.
+Participants receive points based upon completing the challenges and the top 20 daily submissions are awarded prizes.
+Since its inception in 2011, PGC has given many thousands of powerful, dynamic, passionate young leaders from around the world an opportunity to step up to "be the change" in their own lives, school campuses, and local communities.
+Sign Up!

 How it Works

-Finalists will be flown to Green U in San Francisco where they will have the opportunity to learn from and interact with esteemed eco leaders, present experiences from the 30-day Challenge, and work together to create innovative platforms for social action.
-This new slate of projects will be further developed by the students and mentors and implemented by Teens Turning Green, Partners, and youth nationwide in 2014.
-A panel of judges will select the Project Green Challenge Champion.
-The winner will receive a one-of-a-kind Grand Prize and the opportunity to work alongside other Challengers with Teens Turning Green and Partners in the coming year.
-Finalists will also receive a great prize package.
+Up to 16 finalists from the global pool of participants will be flown to San Francisco in late November to attend a three-day eco summit, where they will have the opportunity to interact with esteemed environmental leaders, present their experiences from the 30-day Challenge, and work together to create innovative platforms for social action.
+Their ideas will be further developed by the students and mentors and implemented by Turning Green, its partners, and youth nationwide in the coming year.
+Based on presentations by the finalists, a panel of judges will select the Project Green Challenge Champion.
+The winner will receive a one-of-a-kind Grand Prize package worth more than $12,000, as well as the opportunity to work with Turning Green and its partners in the coming year.
+Finalists also receive a fabulous prize package.

 Who can participate in Project Green Challenge?